mozilla-services/tecken/docs/configuration.rst

 Webapp
 ------

-The Eliot webapp is run as worker processes by Gunicorn which is run by Circus.
+The Eliot webapp is run as worker processes by Gunicorn which is run by Honcho.

 Gunicorn configuration: